-Genital warts are also known as venereal warts or condylomata acuminate.
-Genital warts are one of the most common kinds of STDs (sexually transmitted diseases) or STIs (sexually transmitted infections).
+Genital warts, also known as venereal warts or condylomata acuminate, are one of the most common types of sexually transmitted infections (STIs).

 Contents of this article:

 Here are some key points about genital warts.
 More detail and supporting information is in the main article.

 - Genital warts are contagious

 - They are caused by papillomavirus infecting the skin

 - The biggest risk factor for genital warts is unprotected sex

 - Some genital warts respond well to topical medication